Distinguished Citizen's Dinner

 CLICK HERE FOR TICKETS

-This years Distinguished Citizen's Dinner will be a black tie affair!
+This years Distinguished Citizen's Dinner will be black tie optional!

-Friends and associates of the honoree purchase corporate sponsorship packages and reserve tables at the event.
-Individual tickets may be purchased for $150.
+Friends and associates of the honoree may purchase corporate sponsorship packages and reserve tables at the event.
+Individual tickets can be purchased for $150.
+Proceeds from the Distinguished Citizen's Dinner benefit local Scouting in South Georgia.

 Past recipients of the South Georgia Council’s Distinguished Citizen's Award include: